The upgraded M3 smart motorway is now fully operating at speeds up to 70mph.

 - badgers - badger sett closed off using one way badger gates

-- established between our contractor Balfour Beatty and the Senior Ranger of Surrey Wildlife Trust
+- established links with the Senior Ranger of Surrey Wildlife Trust

 - carried out water monitoring on the common to demonstrate to Surrey Wildlife Trust that the water quality has not been reduced due to pollution from the motorway works

 - surveyed bird nesting sites before and during construction to show that the works were having no ill effects on protected nesting birds: woodlark, Dartford warbler and nightjar